jo/minip/README.md

 ## Replication
 And you get a `replicate(source, target)` API, which replicates an entire database.

 The CouchDB replication protocol replicates documents via the changes feed.

-When you've got a huge database on the server and a client connects for the first time, it takes a time until replication is complete.
-For this scenario you can provide a proxy mode, which switches your apps data source to the remote, like a usual ajax app.
-And then pull the data in the background.
-But why not replicate the data which have been transmitted to the client directly to the database?
-This takes us to the idea of having a different replication
-source: views.
-Replication does not transfer revisions, which are already locally present, twice.
-That way you can optimize bandwidth via this approach.

-This replication implementation is based on `allDocs` by now.
+This replication implementation, though, is based on `allDocs` by now.

 ## Dependencies
 Mini P requires Node v8.